oracle-livelabs/oci-migration/ebs-cm-landingzones/provision/provision.md

         . /u01/install/APPS/EBSapps.env run
         </copy>

-      Note: If you are using a different version than 12.2, refer to the documentation at the following link: [Enable and Set Oracle E-Business Account Passwords (Conditionally Required)](https://docs.oracle.com/cd/E26401_01/doc.122/f35809/T679330T679344.htm#cmg_postprov_pwds).
+      **Note**: If you are using a different version than 12.2, refer to [Enable and Set Oracle E-Business Account Passwords (Conditionally Required)](https://docs.oracle.com/cd/E26401_01/doc.122/f35809/T679330T679344.htm#cmg_postprov_pwds).

 3. To log in through the web interface, you must initially set a password of your choice for the SYSADMIN user.
 After the SYSADMIN user is active with the new password, you can create new users or activate existing locked users.
 To enable the SYSADMIN user, run the following commands: